Showing posts with label trails. Show all posts

 Retracing the Trail of Tears

 Thank you for visiting David Crockett State Park and the Trail of Tears National Historic Trail.
 We hope you enjoy your outdoor experience.
-Please be respectful of other park visitors as well as the wildlife that you might encounter along the trail.
+Please be respectful of other park visitors and the wildlife you might encounter along the trail.

 On October 11, 1838, 660 Cherokee led by John Adair Bell left Fort Cass (present-day Charleston, Tennessee) to begin an arduous 700-mile journey.
 Weak and miserable from being in removal camps, the people in the Bell detachment that passed through here banded together, staying close to a family member for the long trek.